-We have created a list of Best Practices for your business so you, your staff, and your customers can remain safe and healthy, as well as complied a list of resources for small businesses owners in Ontario.
+We have created a list of Best Practices for your business so you, your staff, and your customers can remain safe and healthy, as well as compiled a list of resources for small business owners in Ontario.

 Some municipalities across Almaguin have made the decision to defer tax payments and others have the ability to handle situations on a case-by-case basis if certain businesses or individuals are struggling financially due to COVID-19.
 Please contact your municipality directly for more information.